jcailler/programmation-fonctionnelle-ul/TP/TP1/README.md

 </details><br/>

 Now, let us design test cases for our function!
-To do so, create a new file called `stylistAssistantTest` in `src/test/scala/degree` and write the following code:
+To do so, create a new file called `StylistAssistantTest` in `src/test/scala/degree` and write the following code:

 ```Scala